lui5c/lui5c.github.io/writeups/newtab.md

 slug: "/newtab"
 ---

-Okay, okay.
 This one doesn't actually exist on my GitHub.
 That's because it relies pretty heavily on the Google Calendar API for its purpose/functionality.
 I wanted a new tab page that was out of my way, and I decided on a new tab that would display the current two weeks' events, show which day of the week we were at, and provide a quick list of favorites.
 I also wanted it to load fast, so it couldn't query any live APIs or require a local server.
 It ended up looking like this:

 ![Screenshot showing new tab page](newtab.png)